 The future is bright for genetic medicine, and genetic counselors want to help you get the information you need to make you and your family’s future just as bright.

-Lindsay Metcalf, CGC, is a genetic counselor with the GHS Cancer Institute.
+Lindsay Metcalf, CGC, is a genetic counselor with the Prisma Health Cancer Institute.
 To schedule an appointment with a genetic counselor, call (864) 455-1346 in Greenville or (864) 699-5700 in Spartanburg.
-For more information about genetic counseling at GHS, click here.
+For more information about genetic counseling at Prisma Health, click here.

 Want useful health information delivered to your inbox each month?
 Sign up for our health e-newsletter by clicking here.